unl0gisch/unl0gisch/README.md

 - 🌱 I’m currently learning ...
 (ComfyUI and Geometrynodes for Blender)
 - 💞️ I’m looking to collaborate on ...
 3D Stuff!
 - 📫 How to reach me ... @insta: gestaltungs.hessel
-- 😄 Pronouns: ... he/them, cuz I'll never be him...
+- 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I was shot with a waterballoon slingshot within 10m and couldn't sleep on my back for 2 weeks
+I created this account for an application!

 <!---
 unl0gisch/unl0gisch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.